Table of contents

 Nowadays data is readily available, and one of the best hotel marketing strategies is using this information to make data-driven decisions.
 One of the most powerful tools is Google Analytics, which will help you understand how users interact with your web, the top channels that are driving bookings, and to better grasp the demographics of your target audience.

 Another tool that is indispensable is a property management system that allows you to pinpoint your different target groups based on an analysis of your existing customer base.
-In addition, the data you can unlock with a PMS’ hotel revenue management software like Mews’ is invaluable because you can use it to optimize inventories and maximize your profits.
+In addition, the data you can unlock with a PMS’ hotel rate management software like Mews’ is invaluable because you can use it to optimize inventories and maximize your profits.
 Furthermore, once you understand the data you can choose appropriate marketing messages to reach your objectives.

 Define your unique value proposition